|Ted in Fred's Truck

 That's how we got "Fred's Truck."

 That was 1996.
-The truck has been a fixture at Long Meadow Ranch and the St. Helena Farmers' Market ever since.
+The truck has been a fixture at Long Meadow Ranch ever since.
 And, in 1998, in honor of the 50th anniversary of the Ford F-Series trucks, the local dealer, Zumwalt Ford, proudly displayed a picture of Fred's Truck in their showroom.
+Fred's Truck is now on display everyday at Farmstead at Long Meadow Ranch in front of the Logan-Ives House.

-See Fred's Truck driven by Ted Hall in the 2013 4th of July parade in downtown Calistoga starting at 11 AM on Lincoln Avenue.
+See Fred's Truck, driven by our proprietor, Ted Hall, in the annual 4th of July parade in downtown Calistoga starting at 11 AM on Lincoln Avenue.